iomeone/Fun-Scheme-Compiler/README.md

 I was able to integrate bgwdc with header.cpp and make some changes to the default tagging scheme.

 ## Disclaimer:
 #### This compiler should not be used in any serious applications - it is meant to be learning project.
-With more time and help, I could have completed the project to its entirety.
-But despite the slight extension, however, I was preoccupied with studying for other final exams, travelling home, etc. so I did what I could within the time given and I refuse to stress over this.
+With more time and help, I would have completed the project to its entirety.
+Even with the slight extension, however, I was extremely preoccupied with studying for other final exams, travelling home, etc. so I did what I could within the time given and I refuse to stress over this.

 ##### I, Michael Reininger, pledge on my honor that I have not given or received any unauthorized assistance on this project.